Nippy (Better Call Saul)

 "Nippy" is the tenth episode of the sixth season of Better Call Saul, the spin-off television series of Breaking Bad.
 It was directed by Michelle MacLaren and written by Alison Tatlock.
-The episode aired on AMC and AMC+ on July 25, 2022, before debuting online in certain territories on Netflix the following day.
-"Nippy" continues the story of Jimmy McGill, portrayed by Bob Odenkirk, after he changed his identity and relocated to Omaha.
-In the episode, Jimmy confronts the taxi driver who recognized him as Saul Goodman.
+The episode aired on AMC and AMC+ on July 25, 2022, before debuting online in select territories on Netflix the following day.
+"Nippy" continues the story of Jimmy McGill, portrayed by Bob Odenkirk, after he changed his identity and relocated to Omaha following the events of Breaking Bad.
+In the episode, Jimmy confronts Jeff, the taxi driver who identified Jimmy as Saul Goodman.

 "Nippy" received generally positive reviews, particularly for Tatlock's screenplay, MacLaren's direction, and Odenkirk's performance.
 However, the casting and performance of Pat Healy drew mixed reviews, and some felt the episode had little purpose in the show's narrative.
 An estimated 1.20 million viewers saw the episode during its first broadcast on AMC.